 Before they set out, Dr. Kafour talks to the doctor who examined the bodies–what was left of them.
-There wasn’t really enough for proper, individual identification but, as the doctor concludes, who else could it have been?
+There wasn’t enough for proper, individual identification but, as the doctor concludes, who else could it have been?

-Hazel flirts with a drunken former soldier in a bar who claims he met Jack Brady some years after the Carlyle Expedition was supposedly slaughtered, and who believes that the natives executed for the crime were innocent.
+Hazel flirts with a drunken former soldier in a bar who claims he met Jack Brady in Shanghai some years after the Carlyle Expedition was supposedly slaughtered, and who believes that the natives executed for the crime were innocent.

 Are members of the Expedition still alive?
 If they are, what really happened to them?
 Hazel and her friends have heard several different versions of their fate during the story so far, but now it’s time to find the truth.

 One last thing before the group heads out into the open country.
 They are taken to see a very, very old man with mystical powers who tells them: “Only those of great heart would dare approach the Mountain of the Black Wind.”
 He offers them gifts to help protect them on their journey:

 - Dr. Kafour receives a fly whisk “enchanted to drive away evil spirits.”

 - Hazel gets a pet chameleon that she shouldn’t let out of its cage until the time is right.

 - Sam receives a shield “to make friends, not war.”